StepOverNet/StepOverNet/README.md

 - 👀 I’m interested in computer programming
 - 🌱 I’m currently learning how to cross the border
 - 💞️ I’m looking to collaborate on random stuff
-- 📫 You can reach me @ stepover.net@gmail.com
+- 📫 You can reach me at stepover.net@gmail.com
+- 💻 I like to create basic random stuff, By any means

 <!---
 StepOverNet/StepOverNet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.